slow-groovin/simple-disguise/README.md

-# Sample disguise / 简单伪装
+# Simple disguise / 简单伪装

 ## Introduction
 Disguise/obscure/hide the content in a very simple way.
 Prevent your editing content from being seeing clearly too easily by others passing by in public spaces.